super7ramp/croiseur/buildSrc/README.md

 - [`java`][]: General conventions for Java components: Encoding, test and coverage.
 - [`java-library`][]: General conventions for Java libraries: Adds a publishing configuration.
   Extends the `java` conventions.
-- [`jni-rust`][]: Defines an incoming configuration for defining dependencies on native libraries implementing the Java Native Interface (JNI).
+- [`jni-consumer`][]: Defines an incoming configuration for defining dependencies on native libraries implementing the Java Native Interface (JNI).
 The native libraries are imported as resources of the project; They are bundled in the output jar.
 Extends the `java-library` conventions.

 ### Other Plugins